BjarkePedersen/Cellular-Automata/README.md

-# Ceullular Automata
+# Cellular Automata
-A ceullular automata in Rust.
+A cellular automata in Rust.
 Not optimized!